Here are 10 ways to have heaps of fun kayaking with kids.

 - Camera Fun

-There are some pretty awesome waterproof smart phones on the market these days.
-All you need is a lanyard to attach the phone to either the kayak or the child, and they can have a ball taking pictures and videos along the way.
+There are some pretty awesome smart phones on the market these days.
+All you need is a tech pouch to keep them dry, and they can have a ball taking pictures and videos along the way.

 - Take Friends